Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-13-git-config.md

 ## What is .gitconfig

-A `.gitconfig` is a file that configures `git`.
+A `.gitconfig` is a file that configures git.
 Duh.

 It is a set of files that tells git how to operate.
 On UNIX-like systems, the user's config is located at `~/.gitconfig`.
-This file gets appended when running `git config --global ...`.
-If you omit `--global`, it writes to the repo at `.git/config`.
+This file gets appended when running `git config --global --add ...`.
+Omitting `--global` writes to the repo's `.git/config`.
 There's also an even higher `--system` arguent.
 Don't use `--system`.

 This article disects my user's git config.
 However, the leanings apply at all levels.